linux4sam/egt/docs/src/colors.md

 To break the inheritance, call egt::v1::Widget::theme().
 This will cause the widget to maintain its own theme and not inherit from its parent or the global theme.
-So, if you change the theme for a window, all of its child widgets will inherit that theme by default unless you call Widget::theme() on one of the children.
+So, if you change the theme for a window, all of its child widgets will inherit that theme by default unless you call egt::v1::Widget::theme() on one of the children.

 Inheritance of the theme provides a natural and flexible way to manage the look